 People find agriculture unattractive because their perspective on farming is a dirty job that requires hard labour and according to article written on the Lusaka time’s website “Agricultural development can lead to higher job and growth creation and stimulate economic development outside the agricultural sector.
 Zambia’s agricultural contribution to GDP in 2020 was disappointing 2.73% per cent, while neighbouring countries were Zimbabwe 5.07%, Angola 7.3%, Namibia 9.03%, Malawi 21.09%, Mozambique 26.03%, and Tanzania 26.74%.”
 (Lusaka Times, 2021)

-The world is already currently a facing food crisis in regard to the Ukraine and Russia war, Together they export about 30% of the world’s wheat, 60% of the world’s sunflower oil which is the third most traded seed oil after palm oil and soy oil, and about 20% of the world’s corn (GLG, 2022).
+The world is already currently a facing food crisis in regard to the Ukraine and Russia war, together they export about 30% of the world’s wheat, 60% of the world’s sunflower oil which is the third most traded seed oil after palm oil and soy oil, and about 20% of the world’s corn (GLG, 2022).

 Concerns about these countries’ ability to fulfil demand come at a time when inflation, poor weather forecasts, and soaring energy prices have already raised the stakes for agriculture markets.
 The worst of the trouble is still a few months away, and the wheat market might face significant price hikes because of the effects the war would start to impact 2022 crop planning.